michael-van-vuuren/csci5612/src/content/models/clustering.md

 ### Data Preparation

 In the following section, KMeans is applied to the 3D Kernel PCA dataset from the PCA section.
 The labels `All Time Rank` and `All Time Rank Bin` are saved for comparison to the clustering results.
 Each principal component is a quantitative feature, so they can be used in KMeans.
 We normalize each then compute silhouette scores for increasing values of $k$.
 The $k$'s to be visualized are the highest three from the silhouette score plot ($k$=[2, 3, 4]).
-We use scikit-learn to perform KMeans.
+We use Scikit-learn to perform KMeans.

 >[!NOTE]
 >Source code can be found here:\